eleanor-clifford/ellie.clifford.lol/blog/0020-lgbtq-not-going-back/index.md

 to be exactly 50/50 split.

 5. (Pushing down) Voters don't swing overnight.
-If you're not hardcore short-term rationalist, you should adjust the threshold lower -- by voting third-party, you also increase the credibility of that party for future elections.
+If you're not hardcore short-term rationalist, you should adjust the threshold lower---by voting third-party, you also increase the credibility of that party for future elections.